FazYas123/YelpCamp/README.md

     ```

 3. Set up environment variables:
-- Create a `.env` file in the root directory.
+- Create a `.env` file in the a new "vars" folder, in the root directory.
 - Add the following environment variables:

   ```